 We cannot be certain that our internally-developed or acquired systems and technologies do not and will not infringe the intellectual property rights of others.
 In addition, we license content, software and other intellectual property rights from third parties and may be subject to claims of infringement if such parties do not possess the necessary intellectual property rights to the products they license to us.
-For example, we are currently defending a patent infringement action brought against us by LendingTree.
-While we believe that we have meritorious defenses against LendingTree's claims, there can be no assurance that we will prevail in this matter and any adverse ruling may have a significant impact on our business and operating results.
-In addition, regardless of the outcome of the matter, we may incur significant legal fees defending or settling the action.

-In addition, we have in the past and may in the future be subject to legal proceedings and claims that we have infringed the patent or other intellectual property rights of third-parties.
-These claims sometimes involve patent holding companies or other adverse patent owners who have no relevant product revenue and against whom our own patents, if any, may therefore provide little or no deterrence.
+In addition, we have in the past, and may in the future, be subject to legal proceedings and claims that we have infringed the patent or other intellectual property rights of third-parties.
+These claims sometimes involve patent holding companies or other adverse patent owners who have no relevant product revenue and against whom our own intellectual property rights, if any, may therefore provide little or no deterrence.
+For example, in December 2012, Internet Patents Corporation ("IPC") filed a patent infringement lawsuit against us in the Northern District of California, alleging that some of our websites infringe a patent held by IPC.
+IPC is a non-practicing entity that relies on asserting its patents as its primary source of revenue.
 In addition, third parties have asserted and may in the future assert intellectual property infringement claims against our clients, which we have agreed in certain circumstances to indemnify and defend against such claims.
 Any intellectual property related infringement claims, whether or not meritorious, could result in costly litigation and could divert management resources and attention.
 Moreover, should we be found liable for infringement, we may be required to enter into licensing agreements, if available on acceptable terms or at all, pay substantial damages, or limit or curtail our systems and technologies.
 Moreover, we may need to redesign some of our systems and technologies to avoid future infringement liability.
 Any of the foregoing could prevent us from competing effectively and increase our costs.

-Additionally, the laws relating to use of trademarks on the Internet are currently unsettled, particularly as they apply to search engine functionality.
+Additionally, the laws relating to use of trademarks on the Internet are unsettled, particularly as they apply to search engine functionality.
 For example, other Internet marketing and search companies have been sued in the past for trademark infringement and other intellectual property-related claims for the display of ads or search results in response to user queries that include trademarked terms.
 The outcomes of these lawsuits have differed from jurisdiction to jurisdiction.
 For this reason, it is conceivable that certain of our activities could expose us to trademark infringement, unfair competition, misappropriation or other intellectual property related claims which could be costly to defend and result in substantial damages or otherwise limit or curtail our activities, and adversely affect our business or prospects.